SergeiGolos/copilot-template/STRUCTURE.md

 ## Usage Patterns

-### **Project Initialization Pattern**
+### **Repository Initialization Pattern**
+0. Add project-specific documents to `.github/Grounding/` directory
+1. Create Bootstrap Agent issue to customize all agents for project technology
-1. Start with Architect-PM agent for strategic planning
+2. Start with Architect-PM agent for strategic planning
-2. Use Planner agent for project coordination and resource planning
+3. Use Planner agent for project coordination and resource planning
-3. Apply Design Spec Writer for technical specifications
+4. Apply Design Spec Writer for technical specifications
-4. Engage User Story Writer for implementation backlog
+5. Engage User Story Writer for implementation backlog
-5. Move to Designer agent for UX/UI requirements
+6. Move to Designer agent for UX/UI requirements
-6. Proceed to Developer agents for implementation
+7. Proceed to Developer agents for implementation
-7. Engage Security Guardian for security validation
+8. Engage Security Guardian for security validation
-8. Use DevOps for deployment and infrastructure
+9. Use DevOps for deployment and infrastructure
-9. Apply QA Tester for comprehensive testing
+10. Apply QA Tester for comprehensive testing
-10. Implement Data Analyst for metrics and monitoring
+11. Implement Data Analyst for metrics and monitoring
-11. Conclude with Historian-Writer for documentation
+12. Conclude with Historian-Writer for documentation

 ### **Maintenance Pattern**
 1. Use Data Analyst to identify issues or opportunities